mattsrc/opentx-lua-rssi-histogram/README.md

 This project is a LUA telemetry script for OpenTX that provides customized telemetry screens, including a RSSI Histogram.

-It's been tested and used on a QX7 and X9D with Open TX 2.2 for hundreds of flights.
-I have been finding it useful and would like to freely share it.
+It's been tested and used on a QX7 and X9D with OpenTX 2.2 for hundreds of flights.
+I finding it very useful and would like to freely share it.

 ![Real X9D Telemetry](./images/real_telemetry_x9d.jpg)